Brian McDonough, M.D., FAAFP, CPE

 Medical Director, Center of Hope

 Dr. Tribuiani graduated from Temple University with a dual degree in Biological Anthropology and Spanish and is a graduate of Temple University School of Medicine.
 She completed her residency at Saint Francis in 1999 and joined the faculty.
-She is the medical director of the Saint Francis Center of Hope, where she sees a predominantly Spanish-speaking population.
+She sees a predominantly Spanish-speaking population and has served as the medical director of the Saint Francis Center of Hope.
+She is the Director of Medical Student Education for Saint Francis Healthcare Sand overseas the educational experience of the medical students during their core family medicine rotations.
 Her areas of interest include family-centered maternity care, pediatrics, diabetes management and colposcopy.
 Dr. Tribuiani serves on the Maternal and Child Care Committee for the Medical Society of Delaware and is the chairperson of the Pharmacy and Therapeutics Committee at Saint Francis.

 Her hobbies include solving puzzles, listening to a wide variety of music and spending time with her husband and children.